akh1l1202/to-do-list/README.md

 # to-do-list
-Personal To-Do List application using HTML, JavaScript and CSS.
+A basic personal To-Do List web-application using HTML, JavaScript,CSS and Python.